-User privileges Anonymization

-Portal: Portal & Finder:

-Administrator: no none (full access)

-Reader: all domains

-Finder:

-Allow access, No edition

-Security engineer

-He needs full access to all data such He needs full access to all data such that he can investigate any issues.

-User privileges Anonymization

-Portal: Portal & Finder:

-Administrator: no none (full access)

-Reader: all domains

-Finder:

-Allow access, allow edition

-Network & system engineer
+He needs high level information.
+Therefore he will mainly use Portal as a Reader.
+User privileges Anonymization Portal: Portal & Finder: Administrator: no (anonymous users) Reader: all domains Finder: No access, No edition Privacy officer He has the full access regarding data anonymization and can provide the User ID to other co-worker if needed.
+User privileges Anonymization Portal: Portal & Finder: Administrator: no none (full access) Reader: all domains Finder: Allow access, No edition